schorschii/LAPS4LINUX/docs/OpenLDAP.md

 olcObjectClasses: {0}( 1.1.3.7.1 NAME 'computer' DESC 'Computer object' SUP person STRUCTURAL MAY ( msLAPS-PasswordExpirationTime $ msLAPS-Password $ msLAPS-EncryptedPassword $ msLAPS-EncryptedPasswordHistory $ msLAPS-EncryptedDSRMPassword $ msLAPS-EncryptedDSRMPasswordHistory $ msLAPS-CurrentPasswordVersion ) )
 ```

-Set ACLs to restrict access to the computer object itself and for a specific group of admin users.
-This can be tricky and highly depends on what specific ACLs you already added to your OpenLDAP config, since the order is important.

 ## 3. Create Appropriate ACLs
 You need to add ACLs so that only a group of administrators can read and the computer itself can write the LAPS attributes.

-OpenLDAP ACLs are tricky and highly depends on your existing ACLs since the order is important.
-Therefore, the following example may needs to be adjusted for your OpenLDAP setup!
+OpenLDAP ACLs are tricky and highly depend on your existing ACLs since the order is important.
+Therefore, the following example may needs to be adjusted for your specific OpenLDAP setup!

 `ldapmodify -Y EXTERNAL -H ldapi:///`:
 ```